Discover the Best Hidden Gems in Malta

 Map of Hidden Gems in Malta

-Red Tower and the Surrounding Area
+Malta’s Hidden Gems: Red Tower and the Surrounding Area

 Many watch towers are scattered around Malta, but none compare to St. Agatha’s Tower, also called The Red Tower.
 It is a 17th-century fortification located on the north coast of Malta.
+It’s a secret spot that’s must to be seen.

-This tower has a panoramic view of Ghadira Bay and the sea between Comino and Gozo.
-It had a clear view of any foreign boats entering Mellieha Bay.
 From the tower, you can see other watchtowers and maintain contact between Gozo, Comino, and Mdina.
 You can see Santa Marija Tower in Comino and the Comino Battery.
-Also visible from the roof are the White Tower at L-Armier and Lippija Tower above Ġnejna Bay.
+Also visible from the roof are the White Tower at L-Armier and Lippija Tower above Ġnejna Bay

 Both the tower and the surrounding area are impressive.
 The views are panoramic, and you can see both the west and east sides of the Mediterranean Sea.

 It’s best to walk for 10 minutes to the west side till you reach this viewpoint.
 You will enjoy a stunning panorama with views of Majjistral Park, the Golden Bay rocks, and Fomm ir-Riħ.
-There is a feeling that you can see half the island from here, as this is one of the highest points above sea level in Malta.

 Views from the Red Tower Area